What Is Methadone?

 Methadone is not only a pain reliever, but it is also used in the treatment of other abused substances.
 Because of this, it can be the addiction a person never sees coming.
 But addiction to methadone is very real, and the effects can be long-lasting.

-Treatment for abuse of opioids like methadone has reached a great level of effectiveness in recent decades.
+Methadone addiction treatment has reached a great level of effectiveness in recent decades.
 Rehab centers offer varied methods of therapy and care, but the following are some of the most effective:

 - Counseling (including individual, family, and group)